 Total cost of ownership for enterprises

 Both Drupal and WordPress are free and open-source at the core.
-The cost difference emerges in everything surrounding that core: talent, maintenance, upgrades, hosting, and training.
+The cost difference emerges over time, upon factoring in the talent, maintenance, upgrades, hosting, and training.

 The talent cost

 WordPress’s massive talent pool drives lower rates and faster hiring.
-Drupal specialists command a premium driven by constrained supply.
-This phenomenon compounds across every hire and every maintenance cycle over a five-year horizon.
+Drupal specialists command a premium driven by limited supply.
+This phenomenon compounds across every hire and maintenance cycle over a five-year horizon.

 WordPress’s backward compatibility eliminates the rebuild tax

 WordPress maintains a continuous upgrade path with no “major version wall.”
-Automatic updates ship since version 3.7.
+Automatic updates have been provided since version 3.7.
 There are no scheduled rebuild events.

 Drupal’s D7-to-D10 migration is not an upgrade but a complete rebuild, likely to span several weeks and cost thousands of dollars.